Battle of Unison: Results

 The Federals were able to force Stuart to leave his wounded behind when his force was driven from Loudoun County, but it took the weight of nearly the entire army to do so and the Federals still were unable to prevent Stuart from killing and capturing more men and seizing more horses.
 Furthermore, Stuart was able to drive a portion of the Federal army before him.
 Ultimately, Stuart succeeded in slowing down and harassing the already slow and beleaguered Federals, contributing to the War Department's decision to remove General McClellan from his command.

 Stuart's actions helped give the Confederate army more time to reposition and regather itself for a renewed Union campaign in Virginia.
 Riding with Stuart during the fighting around Unison was a young scout and staff officer who was seeing the Loudoun Valley for the first time.
 This scout, John S. Mosby, would become widely celebrated in that region for his daring exploits as a partisan ranger.

+Historic district

+The Unison Battlefield Historic District, spanning Loudoun and Fauquier Counties in Virginia, was listed on the National Register of Historic Places in November 2011.